agnij-dutta/attack_capital/README.md

 ScribeAI is designed to handle sessions of 1+ hours through several architectural decisions:

-1. **Chunked Processing**: Audio is processed in 30-second chunks rather than waiting for the entire session.
-This prevents memory overload and provides incremental transcription results.
+1. **Chunked Processing**: Audio is processed in 5-second chunks (optimized for real-time transcription) rather than waiting for the entire session.
+This prevents memory overload and provides incremental transcription results with low latency.

 2. **Server-Side Buffering**: Audio chunks are buffered on the server with a 2GB per-session limit.
 This allows the server to continue processing even if the client disconnects temporarily.